 Depending on what your doctor has been able to discover, there are many diagnostic tests they may choose to perform.
 Reaching a definitive answer can be difficult, but through a combination of tests, your doctor should be able to determine the most likely cause of your seizure and recommend further steps.

-Magnetic Resonance Imaging (MRI)–This is a detailed way of looking for abnormalities in the brain such as lesions or tumours.
+Magnetic Resonance Imaging (MRI) – This is a detailed way of looking for abnormalities in the brain such as lesions or tumors.
 A combination of powerful magnets and radio waves are used to map a complex representation of your brain.

 Some additional diagnostic tests include:

-Computerized Topography (CT)–This is a digital scan of your brain which can be used to look for abnormalities.
-It’s most useful for determining whether seizures are the result of tumours or cysts.
+Computer axial Tomography (CT) – This is a digital scan of your brain which can be used to look for abnormalities.
+It’s most useful for determining whether seizures are the result of tumors or cysts.